Why Evolution is True: Summary

-Chapter Three, Remnants: Vestiges, Embryos and Bad Design, examines examples of bad design in nature.
+Chapter Three, "Remnants: Vestiges, Embryos and Bad Design", examines examples of bad design in nature.
 Coyne looks at vestigial traits like the wings of flightless birds, the eyes of sightless animals, and the pelvic girdle and hind-limb bones of whales.
 He also looks at atavisms, the spontaneous recurrences of ancestral traits, such as horses born with extra toes.
 Evolution predicts the existence of pseudogenes, segments of DNA which were functional genes in an ancestor but have been inactivated by mutation.
 This prediction is confirmed, as the human genome contains thousands of pseudogenes.
 An example is the pseudogene for L-gulonolactone oxidase, the enzyme which produces Vitamin C in most mammals but not in the haplorhine suborder of primates, which includes humans, chimpanzees, gorillas and orangutans (hence why people must consume Vitamin C to avoid scurvy).
 That the same pseudogene is present in all these species is evidence that they share a recent common ancestor.
-Evolution makes another testable prediction: since humans are more closely related to chimpanzees than gorillas, and to gorillas than orangutans, the pseudogene should be most similar between humans and chimpanzees, less similar between humans and gorillas, and least similar between humans orangutans (it acts as a molecular clock).
-That is exactly what we find, and what we have found for the thousands of other pseudogenes that have been sequenced.
-Other species have pseudogenes; dolphins have pseudogenes for olfactory receptor proteins which they inherited from their land-dwelling ancestors, and the platypus, which lacks a stomach, still has pseudogenes for digestive enzymes.
+Evolution makes another testable prediction: since humans are more closely related to chimpanzees than gorillas, and to gorillas than orangutans, the pseudogene should be most similar between humans and chimpanzees, less similar between humans and gorillas, and least similar between humans and orangutans (it acts as a molecular clock).
+That is what is found.
+Other species have pseudogenes: dolphins have pseudogenes for olfactory receptor proteins which they inherited from their land-dwelling ancestors, and the platypus, which lacks a stomach, still has pseudogenes for digestive enzymes.
 Finally, he examines evidence from embryology, such as the existence of lanugo in the fetuses of many mammals, including humans.
 (Lanugo also appears in fetal whales and dolphins, further evidence they are descended from land-dwelling mammals.)
-Coyne begins the chapter by citing Theodosius Dobzhansky's quote that "Nothing in biology makes sense except in the light of evolution", and concludes by arguing that vestigial traits, atavisms and pseudogenes can only be explained by evolution by natural selection.
+Coyne begins the chapter by citing Theodosius Dobzhansky's quote that "Nothing in biology makes sense except in the light of evolution", and concludes that vestigial traits, atavisms and pseudogenes can only be explained by evolution by natural selection.